Need some New Year weight loss inspiration? Look no further than Sheffield super slimmer Helen Harrand

 And anyone who needs a little inspiration for 2018 should look no further than super slimmer Helen Harrand.

-For the Sheffield mum-of-one has been there and done it - shedding about half her body weight in two super slimming stints.
+For the Sheffield mum-of-one has been there and done it - shedding about nine stone in two super slimming stints.

 The 54-year-old ballooned up to 19 stone in 2014 but managed to lose four stone so she could go under the knife for an operation.